Veslyana

 The Veslyana (Весляна) – is a river in Perm Krai and Komi Republic, Russia, a left tributary of the Kama, which in turn is a tributary of the Volga.

 It starts in the southeastern portion of Ust-Kulomsky District of the Komi Republic, about 7 km from the border with Perm Krai.
 It flows through the Gaynsky District of Perm Krai and into the Kama River 1193 km from its mouth, 145 m above sea level, near the rural locality of Ust-Veslyana.

 The river is 266 km long, and the area of its drainage basin is 7490 km2.
+There are numerous deposits of zeolite-bearing rocks spread throughout the river.